MakeshVineeth/WinBGIm-fixed-sort-of-/README.md

     libbgi.a

 These are the only files you have to care about.
-Copy them to the same directory as your program’s source code.
+Copy them to the same directory as your program's source code.
 Open the command prompt the same way as before and make sure that MinGW is in the path.
-If your program’s source code is named “`myprogram.cpp`”, compile it with:
+If your program's source code is named "`myprogram.cpp`", compile it with:

     g++bgi myprogram.cpp